Frequently Asked Questions

 - What are the security measures in place at College?

-Each bedroom door is accessed via a security card, which is also used to enter all external doors in the college.
-If you forget your security card, there is always a Duty Tutor on hand, to let you back in.
+Each bedroom door is accessed via an electronic security fob, which is also used to enter all external doors in the college.
+If you forget your security fob, there is always a Duty Tutor on hand, to let you back in.

 You can come and go from college as you please, but if you’re going to be away over the weekend or for an extended period, please advise your Floor Mentor.
 See College Facilities – Accommodation